 The 2017 Call for Proposals is NOW CLOSED.
 For more information, please contact Ecaterina Damian – email@example.com.

 The WHD 2017 National Teleconference takes place on the third Wednesday of every month from 1:30 to 2:30 PM ET.
-The next teleconference is scheduled for Wednesday, 17th of May, 2017 from 1:30 to 2:30 PM ET.
-Please join us to kick off the Canadian WHD Campaign and help make WHD Canada 2017 the biggest and most successful year yet!
+The next teleconference is scheduled for Wednesday, 21st of June, 2017 from 1:30 to 2:30 PM ET.

 World Hepatitis Day Canada 2016

 This year, over 150 World Hepatitis Day (WHD) events took place across Canada.
 The main goal of WHD Canada is to promote access to prevention, testing and treatment for people affected by hepatitis.
 This year’s campaign message was ‘Know Your Status?
 Get Tested – Learn Your Options’.
 The inaugural Parliamentary Breakfast, co-hosted with the office of the Honorable Jane Philpott, Minister of Health, launched the WHD campaign in Canada.
 The Breakfast provided a unique opportunity to engage decision makers, public health professionals, community based organizations and the general public and to make the elimination of viral hepatitis our next greatest achievement.